 Chamomile / Ginger / Cinnamon tea

+I’ve already mentioned the health benefits of chlorella.
 This green algae helps to relieve, heal and treat gingivitis.
-Chlorella contains a compound that can enhance immune function and stimulates tissue repair.
+Chlorella contains a compound that can enhance immune function and stimulate tissue repair.

 Brushing your teeth and flossing

 Make sure to brush your teeth twice a day.
 Daily brushing reduces gum infections by 60%, and although you may have bleeding gums, it is important to brush your teeth thoroughly with a soft fiber toothbrush.

 Brush in circular motions on the border between the gums and the teeth so the bristles will penetrate the space between the teeth and gums and will remove the leftover food and plaque.
 In addition to brushing your teeth with a brush, it is recommended to use a dental floss to clean between the teeth to prevent food from sticking between the teeth resulting in a favorite area for bacteria.
 Make sure you are not making these common brushing mistakes.